 Visit famous Sculptures:

-Winston Churchill: We made a stop at the statue of one of Britain’s most famous leaders.
+Winston Churchill: We made a stop at the statue of one of Britain’s most famous leaders during our 24 hours in London.
 Winston Churchill aka Sir Winston Leonard Spencer-Churchill was an artist, an officer in the British army, and a writer.
 He won the Nobel Prize in Literature.
 Fun fact: he was the first person to be made an honorary citizen of the United States!
 His statue is located in Parliament Square.

 Nelson Mandela: We also made a stop at the statute of this famous South African leader.
 I am sure I do not have to tell you about his accomplishments!
 His statue is also located in Parliament Square.